PyPSA/PyPSA/doc/introduction.rst

 PyPSA is a `free software
 <http://www.gnu.org/philosophy/free-sw.en.html>`_ toolbox for
-simulating and optimising modern electric power systems that include features such as variable wind and solar generation, storage units and mixed alternating and direct current networks.
+simulating and optimising modern power systems that include features such as variable wind and solar generation, storage units, sector coupling and mixed alternating and direct current networks.
 PyPSA is designed to scale well with large networks and long time series.

 As of 2016 PyPSA is under heavy development and therefore it